DBSE-teaching/isee2019-Sky-Net/docs/_posts/2019-06-04-third-post.md

 ### Design Solution

+<p style="font-family:Times;font-size:110%;text-align:justify">Our design solution is to provide the user with all the essential and required functionalities with simple and basic user interface</p>

+<p style="font-family:Times;font-size:110%;text-align:justify"><b>Navigation and User Interface:</b>
+- The basic user interface makes user life easy to easily navigate across screens.
+The back button is provided in all the screens, which allows the user to navigate to the previous form without any hassles</p>

+<p style="font-family:Times;font-size:110%;text-align:justify">User Security:</b>
+- The user security is provided with an option to enable or disable pin.
+So, whenever the app is opened, the pin verification is done</p>

+<p style="font-family:Times;font-size:110%;text-align:justify"><b>User errors handling:</b>
+- The error messages are displayed to highlight the user with the errors.
+The mandatory fields are highlighted, to let the user know about the required details which needs to be entered</p>

+<p style="font-family:Times;font-size:110%;text-align:justify"><b>Acknowledging the user:</b>
+- The acknowledgement messages are displayed to let the user know that, the details entered are saved or modified or deleted</p>

 <p style="font-family:Times;font-size:110%;text-align:justify">The below diagram depicts the Epic 4 User Story 2 from the given set of requirements.
-The sequence of screen shows where the user navigates to the Settings screen from the Home Screen.
-On landing in to the Setting screen, there is a button "Maximum Budget" which is used to set a Threshold value to particular Category.
-There is a push notification enabled for every amount entered in to the Category for which a threshold value is set.</p>
+The sequence of screen shows where the user navigates to the 'Settings' screen from the Home Screen.
+After navigating to the 'Settings' screen, there is a button "Maximum Budget" which is used to set a threshold value to particular category.
+There is a push notification enabled for every amount entered in to the category for which a threshold value is set.</p>

 ![Deadline image]({{site.baseurl}}/images/Epic4_Story2.png "Epic4 Story 2"){:height="50%" width="100%"}

 <p style="font-family:Times;font-size:110%;text-align:justify"> The below diagram depicts the Epic 4 User Story 3 from the given set of requirements.
-The sequence of screen shows where the user navigates to the View Summary screen from the Home Screen.
-On landing in to the View Summary screen, the user gets to enter a date range for which the transaction saved during that period will be displayed.
+The sequence of screen shows where the user navigates to the 'View Summary' screen from the Home Screen.
+On landing in to the 'View Summary' screen, the user gets to enter a date range for which the transaction saved during that period will be displayed.
 Individual records can be deleted by selecting the check box and clicking on the delete button. </p>

 ![Deadline image]({{site.baseurl}}/images/Epic4_Story3.png "Epic4 Story 3"){:height="50%" width="100%"}